saltyorg/docs/docs/saltbox/backup/restore.md

     sb install restore
     ```

+## Next Steps

 Once successfully completed you can now continue:

 If you are migrating from one server to another, return to the [migration guide](migrate.md)

 If you are restoring to the same server, you can now follow the installation guide from this [step](../../saltbox/install/install.md#step-5-saltbox).